o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/tutorial-collisions-targets.md

    1. In the **Edit Asset** window, choose **File**, **Save**\.

-## Step 6: Add Logic to the Player Script to Spawn the Projectile<a name="script-canvas-tutorial-collisions-targets-step-six"></a>
+## Step 6: Add Logic to the Player Script to Spawn the Projectile {#script-canvas-tutorial-collisions-targets-step-six}

 Now that you've set up the input binding, you can add logic to the **Player** script to spawn the projectile when you press the **Spacebar**\.